gnosis/dx-docs/source/integration-ideas.md

 ##### 3. Pooling contract to have USD 10’000 starting the auction

+Note: This idea has been picked and is actively pursued.

 - The rules in the smart contract is such that a listing token pair is done by
     - i) specifying the NewToken
     - ii) Funding the auction with the equivalent of 10kUSD in ETH